What is Leprosy?

 3. Skin smears that are positive for M. leprae

-The World Health Organization (WHO) has three (3) classifications of leprosy:
+The World Health Organization (WHO) has two (2) classifications of leprosy:

 Paucibacillary (PB).
 Two to five infiltrated patches, whose surface may be normal, dry or scaly with absence of hair growth.
 There may either be partial or total loss of sensation.
 Borders are well-defined and skin smears are negative for M. leprae.
 Peripheral nerves may be affected